hollermay/hollertp/README.md

    - Add TLS/SSL support for encrypted communication.
    - Implement an email queuing system for delayed delivery.
    - Develop a web-based dashboard for monitoring server activity.

+## Features
+- Full support for standard SMTP commands (HELO/EHLO, MAIL FROM, RCPT TO, DATA, QUIT)
+- Extended command support including RSET, NOOP, and HELP
+- Enhanced security with buffer overflow protection and input validation
+- Improved error handling with graceful termination
+- Client timeout handling to prevent hanging connections
+- Comprehensive logging of all commands with timestamps
+- Flexible email format parsing (with or without angle brackets)
+- Socket reuse to prevent "address already in use" errors

 ## Current Status